iffy-pi/CMPE458/docs/Phases/Phase_2/Documentation/Iffy_Testing_Documentation.md

   .sEnd
 ```

+Note that the brackets are required because the Factor rule is called instead of the Expression rule in order to make sure precedence rules are obeyed.
+If the expression rule is called, lower binding operators can be binded before the current operator.

 ### Substring Operation
 The test file `string_substring.pt` tests the parsing of the substring operator on a string literal given integer constant ranges.
 The expected output would be